Latest News News

 Can Landlords Still Serve a Valid Section 21 Notice in England?

 As a landlord navigating the rental market in England, you’re likely wondering: Can I still serve a Section 21 “no‑fault” eviction notice?
 The short answer is yes – for now – but the legal ground is shifting beneath your feet.
 Here’s what’s happening locally and what you need to know.
-Yes, It’s Still Possible—For the […]
+Yes, It’s Still Possible—For the Time […]

 Read More